 What is urethane foam casting?

 Flexible foams are softer and usually have a rubber skin.
-Like rigid foam, it can be cast at a variety of different densities.
+Foam pads with a rubber outer skin, like those found on amusement rides, is a common example of flexible foam.
+Like rigid foams, flexible foams can be cast at a variety of different densities.

 What are the benefits of working with cast foam?

 First of all, if you are thinking of Styrofoam, stop.
 Even though cast foam is lightweight, it can be very strong with a hard surface finish that can hold up to a variety of applications.
 Here are just a few reasons you might choose cast foam for your application:

 - Holds up well in many environments that other materials fail.

 - Low up-front mold cost.

 Cast foam has a wide range of applications.
 Contact us to find out if cast foam is right for your project.